How to get residency in Ecuador

 Income from inheritances, bequests, donations, finds and any type of contract by which the free domain of goods and rights is acquired, are subject to inheritance & gift tax.
 Currently, it is applied a progressive tax rate from 0 up to 35%.

-Individuals are subject to Value-added tax, currency exit tax and some local taxes explained above.
+Individuals are subject to VAT, currency exit tax and some local taxes explained above.

 If you have decided to immigrate to Ecuador, you are in luck.
-Ecuador is a welcoming country to foreigners.
-Its immigration policies are quite advantageous, proof of income and absence of criminal records should be enough for get your residence permit.
-And in only three years you can obtain your pasaporte.
-High life-quality, low cost and charming people.
-Those looking for a Latin country to build their nest, a rustic lifestyle or a hideaway to retire, they may consider Ecuador.
+Ecuador is a welcoming country to foreigners, and its immigration policies are quite advantageous; proof of income and absence of criminal records should be enough to get your residence permit, and in only three years you can obtain your pasaporte.
+With a high quality of life at a low cost, charming people and an incredible, diverse natural habitat, those looking for a Latin country to build their nest, a rustic lifestyle or a hideaway to retire, should seriously consider Ecuador.

 Ecuador has some interesting long-term investment opportunities, especially in the real estate sector.
-It is possible to find nice residential properties and productive fertile farm-lands at bargain prices.
-In addition to its officially dollarized economy, without the exchanges risks of other volatile Latin American currencies.
-Currently its economy is not at its best, and it is excessively dependent on oil price and US dollar fluctuations.
-But the country has great potential and like any developing economy there are important lucrative business opportunities.
-Set up a company may be a tedious process and its tax burden is not particularly low, with multiple tax-forms.
-But at least, in practice, it is applied a territorial tax system, as foreign income are exempt if proved that is taxed on source.
+It is possible to find nice residential properties and productive fertile farmland at bargain prices.
+In additio, its officially dollarized economy does not suffer the same exchanges risks of some of the other, more volatile Latin American currencies.
+Its economy is growing at a stable rate, though it is excessively dependent on oil price and US dollar fluctuations.
+But the country has great potential and like any developing economy, there are very interesting, lucrative business opportunities.
+Setting up a company may be a tedious process and its tax burden is not particularly low, with multiple tax-forms.
+However, at least in practice, it applies a territorial tax system, and foreign income is exempt if proved that is taxed at its source.

 How do I obtain a temporary residence visa in Ecuador?

-It is quite simple.
-You just have to apply for it in any Ecuador consulate or embassy.
-Prove sufficient income for subsist in Ecuador and absence of criminal records.
+It’s quite simple.
+You just have to apply for one in any Ecuador consulate or embassy, proving sufficient income for subsisting in Ecuador and an absence of criminal records.